hotoo/gitlab-notifications/README.md

 ## Features

-- No emails, everything in one browser, You needn't switch Applications between Mail and Browser.
+- No emails, everything in one browser, You need't switch Applications between Mail and Browser.
 - Simply and fastly.
 - Multiple GitLab accounts.
 - Group by Issue or MergeRequest unique key, no duplicate events.
 - Direct go to the start position where your unread.
 - Auto mark Issue and MergeRequest events as read when you read it.
-- Immediately notify you when someone assignee or mention to you (or you alias name).
+- Immediately notify you when someone assignee or mention to you (or your alias name).
-- You needn't watching the immediately notification, you can get all of events (include participating events) at anytime.
+- You need't watching the immediately notification, you can get all of events (include participating events) at anytime.

 ![screen shot options](./assets/screen-shot-watching-640x400.png)